BerriAI/litellm/docs/my-website/docs/proxy/reliability.md

 ## Client Side Fallbacks

+Set fallbacks in the `.completion()` call for SDK and client-side for proxy.

 In this request the following will occur:
 1. The request to `model="zephyr-beta"` will fail
 2. litellm proxy will loop through all the model_groups specified in `fallbacks=["gpt-3.5-turbo"]`